 Outreach and Enrollment Agent Model

-The outreach and enrollment agent model is similar to the health educator model with additional outreach and enrollment responsibilities.
+The outreach and enrollment agent model is similar to the screening and health education model, with additional outreach and enrollment responsibilities.
 In this model, community health workers (CHWs) conduct intensive home visits to:

 - Deliver psychosocial support

 - Engage individuals and families in healthcare and supportive services

 - Provide education